Ah, San Diego. From beaches to a modern downtown to its historic old town, San Diego offers a plethora of activities for wheelchair users.

 Although much of San Diego’s coastline has cliffs, there are nearly a dozen beaches that offer manual and/or power beach wheelchairs.
 You can rent these beach chairs on the spot at lifeguard stations.

 Accessible beaches also come equipped with a beach mat.
-This will take you over the deepest sand.
-However, the beach mats stop significantly before the shoreline to prevent damage from tides.
+They’ll take you over the deepest sand.
+However, the beach mats often stop significantly before the shoreline to prevent damage from tides.

 Beach mats are only available from May – September.
 This is because wind and tides are stronger in the fall and winter, making maintenance a challenge.